mmitzy/ASL-ML-Recognition/README.md

 ## Bonus

 In order to truly test the model in action, we made a demo where you can try to make complete sentences using the ASL.
-- Model uses ensemble learning in order to split the weight between models.
+- The demo uses ensemble learning in order to split the weight between models.
 - Can input images manually
 - Can input images using a webcam